Gotchas of defer in Go

 Defer run on panics but not on os.Exit()

-Whether the panic is a run-time panic (e.g., divide-by-zero) or an explicit panic()
+Whether the panic is a run-time panic (e.g., divide-by-zero) or an explicit call of panic()

 ,